Where in Time Is Carmen Sandiego? (game show): Prizes

 The budget was smaller on this version of the show compared to World.
 As a result, the grand prize for a winning pilot capturing Carmen was a computer system instead of a trip.

 The third-place player received an "ACME TimeNet Mission Pack."
 It contained a Britannica world atlas; a Where in Time is Carmen Sandiego? t-shirt, baseball cap, and wristwatch; and a collection of Carmen Sandiego CD-ROM games (all of which also featured Lynne Thigpen as the Chief) and board games: Where in Time Is Carmen Sandiego?, Where in the U.S.A.
 Is Carmen Sandiego?, and Where in Space is Carmen Sandiego?
 The second-place player received a Mission Pack and a CD player.

-If the first-place player won the Bonus Round and captured Carmen, he/she won the grand prize of a complete multimedia computer system (specifically, the Gateway 2000 P5-120) a year of Britannica Online, a Britannica CD-ROM encyclopedia, and a 32-volume set of Encyclopædia Britannica.
+If the first-place player won the Bonus Round and captured Carmen, he/she won the grand prize of a complete multimedia computer system (specifically, the Gateway 2000 P5-120) a year of Britannica Online, a Britannica CD-ROM encyclopedia, and a 32-volume set of Encyclopædia Britannica (in season 1).
 If Carmen escaped, the pilot received a portable music system in addition to a 32-volume set of Encyclopædia Britannica (in season 1) or an ACME TimeNet Mission Pack (in season 2).